 Though home health nurses still care for multiple patients, they only visit one at a time, giving them the opportunity to get to know their patients and their families on a more personal level.
 This can foster connections between nurses and patients that may not have developed in a busy hospital, making home health a rewarding career choice.

 Of course, there are downsides to working with patients in their homes.
 “You are often meeting patients and families who don’t want you there,” Pourron says.
 “They want to live their life independently, and as the nurse, you can be seen as an interruption or nuisance.”
-She also notes that some home environments are more welcoming than others.
+She notes that some home environments are more welcoming than others.